Desroches Island: History

 The island was named Île des Roches in 1771 by La Biolière, captain of the French ship Étoile du Matin, in honour of François Julien des Roches, Governor of Île de France (now Mauritius) and Île Bourbon (now Réunion) from 1767 to 1772.

 It was explored by the Chevalier de la Billioère in 1771.
 The British had originally named it Wood Island because of its dense tree vegetation.
 The island was an important producer of copra.

 in 1835 the first settlement was established Along with the remaining Amirante Islands, Desroches had been a part of the Seychelles since it became a separate colony in 1909.
 On 8 November 1965 the United Kingdom split Desroches from the Seychelles to become part of the newly created British Indian Ocean Territory together with Farquhar, Aldabra and the Chagos Archipelago, but returned it to the Seychelles with the first two.
 The purpose was to allow the construction of a military base for the mutual benefit of the United Kingdom and the United States.
 On 23 June 1976 Desroches was returned to Seychelles as a result of it attaining independence.
 In 1972, a tourist lodge was built on the island, on Lodge Beach.
 In 1988, the Lodge changed hands to MK resorts which renovated it to a Luxury resort with 20 rooms.
 In 2005, the resort was sold to Collins Properties which renovated it and added a spa.

-In 2008 Island Conservation Society opened a Conservation Centre at Desroches.
-Turtle monitoring, bird monitoring and island rehabilitation projects were implemented and an endowment fund established to provide funds to protect the environment.
+In 2009 the Island Conservation Society opened a Conservation Centre at Desroches.
+Turtle monitoring, Aldabra Giant Tortoise relocation, bird monitoring and island rehabilitation projects were implemented and an endowment fund established to provide funds to protect the environment.

-The LUX managed resort was expanded to 60 rooms in 2008, and in 2016 the resort was sold to Four Seasons hotels which contract ends in December 2024 and the old owner a Swiss industrial family already owning the North Island will take over.

-Four Seasons are adding more rooms in Lodge beach, but the Madame Zabre Beach units are sold as residential buildings, and a new neighborhood will be formed in this area by 2017.
+The LUX managed resort was expanded to 60 rooms in 2008, and in 2016 the resort was sold to Four Seasons hotels.
+Four Seasons added more rooms in Lodge beach, while the Madame Zabre Beach units were sold as residential buildings.